astiusa/node-voisus/docs/hapi.md

 ### getAboutMe(callback)

-This function returns the contact information and description for this system.
+This function gets the contact information and description for this system.

 __Arguments__

 * callback(err, results) - A callback which is called after the function has finished, or an error has occurred.

-__Returns__
+__Results__

 * `JSON`: